Leftfish/Advent-of-Code-2020/README.md

 Now it's 2020.
 I barely touched coding this year and with my current schedule, I thought I wouldn't have time for this kind of fun and I probably don't.

-But I'm trying to solve some puzzles anyway!
+But I decided to solve some puzzles anyway!

 Things I **L**earned, **R**evised or **I**mproved at in 2020: